Skip to main content

 Why teams use it anyway

-In a quick workflow review, the editor made screen structure visible fast.
-The tradeoff appeared after export, where generated Dart may need cleanup before a Flutter developer wants to maintain it.
+The editor makes screen structure visible quickly.
+After export, generated Dart can require cleanup before a Flutter developer maintains it.

 Useful capabilities include: